To get the full context of this ectopic pregnancy story, catch up on My Miscarriage Story here.

 Thank you for your support and the sense of community I find through this blog daily.

-…& please stay tuned as my Journey To Fertility continues.
+…My Journey To Fertility continues.